GlenKPeterson/PdfLayoutManager/README.md

 ***Q: I don't want text wrapping.
 I just want to set the size of a cell and let it chop off whatever I put in there.***

 **A:** PdfLayoutManager was intended to provide html-table-like flowing of text and resizing of cells to fit whatever you put in them, even across multiple pages.
 If you don't need that, use PDFBox directly.
-There is a minHeight() setting on table rows.
-Combined with padding, that may get you what you need in some circumstances.
+If you need other features of PdfLayoutManager, there is a minHeight() setting on table rows.
+Combined with padding and alignment, that may get you what you need to layout things that will always fit in the box.

+***Q: Will PdfLayoutManager ever support truncating the contents of a fixed-size box?***

-If the contents are all little things, you can just show as many little letters or images as completely fit, then no more (truncate the list of contents).
-But if the contents are big compared to the bounding box, you either have to show none of them, or crop the individual images or letters.
+**A:** If the contents are all little things, we could just show as many little letters or images as completely fit, then no more (truncate the list of contents).
+But if the contents are big compared to the bounding box, we either have to show none of them, or crop the individual images or letters.
 I'm not currently aware if PDFBox or the PDF spec has cropping built in.
 I guess showing none could work, but I'm not in a rush to implement that since it's conceptually so different from how the rest of PefLayoutManager works.

 Maybe some day I'll provide some sample code so you can do this yourself.
 [TextStyle](src/main/java/com/planbase/pdf/layoutmanager/TextStyle.java) has lineHeight() and stringWidthInDocUnits() that you may find useful for writing your own compatible cropping algorithm.
 If you do that (and it works well), I hope you'll consider contributing it back to PdfLayoutManager so that others can benefit!